 The majority of South Carolina has a moderate risk for earthquake damage, while the coast carries a high risk.
 Hurricanes are also a danger to the state, as is flooding.
-Additionally, South Carolina is one of the riskiest states for tornadoes.
-57 twisters were confirmed in 2020, the eighth-highest in the nation that year.
+Additionally, South Carolina sees its fair share of tornadoes, with 24 twisters confirmed in 2021 as reported by the Triple-I.

 South Dakota is a land of extremes.
 Summers can be blazing hot and winters can be intensely cold.
 Homeowners may face strong summer storms including high winds and tornadoes.
 Winter can bring frigid temperatures that could easily freeze and burst pipes, leading to interior water damage.

 Tornadoes are a threat in Tennessee, especially in spring and summer months.
-The state saw 38 twisters in 2020, which killed 27 people.
+The state saw 66 twisters in 2021, according to Triple-I data, which killed 4 people.
 Parts of the Volunteer State also have a moderate or high risk of flooding, and the western part of Tennessee carries a high earthquake risk.

 Vermont homeowners enjoy the third-cheapest average home premium in the country.
 The low average premium reflects the state’s relatively low risk level, but damage does happen.
-The state had 96 wildfires in 2020.
+The Triple-I reports that the state had 90 wildfires in 2021.
 Considering the state’s small size, wildfires may be a decent risk.
 Much of the state also has a moderate-to-high flood risk.

 A swath of Virgina, running southwest to northeast, is at a high risk for flood damage.
 Hurricanes can also impact the coastal areas of the state.
-In fact, nearly 400,000 homes in Virginia Beach are at risk of storm surge damage and over 575,000 are at risk for hurricane wind damage.
+In fact, nearly 400,000 homes in Virginia Beach are at risk of storm surge damage and nearly 580,000 are at risk for hurricane wind damage.

 The Evergreen State boasts low average homeowners insurance premiums when compared to the national average.
 However, living in Washington — especially near the Pacific Coast — means you are at a higher risk for earthquake damage due to the Cascadia Subduction Zone.
 The state’s high level of rainfall could also contribute to water damage.

 Most counties in West Virginia have a higher-than-average risk of flooding.
 Although West Virginia isn’t coastal, the state is close enough to the East Coast to feel the impact of hurricanes and tropical storms that move north.
-Additionally, over 1,200 wildfires were recorded in 2020.
+Additionally, the Triple-I reported that over 752 wildfires were recorded in 2021.

-Sinkholes are relatively common in parts of Wisconsin, but they tend to be small compared to what other states face.
-However, even a small sinkhole could cause significant damage to structures.
+Sinkholes are relatively common in parts of Wisconsin, especially in the western region of the state due to the soft limestone beneath the surface.
+While sinkholes tend to be small compared to other states, even a small sinkhole could cause significant damage to structures.
 Southern Wisconsin is also particularly prone to flooding, and the entire state faces cold winters that can freeze and burst pipes.

 Much of Wyoming has a moderate earthquake risk and parts of the western portion of the state are at a high risk.
 Wildfires are also a risk in the state.
-Only 828 were recorded in 2020, a relatively low number when compared to other Western states.
-However, those fires burned nearly 340,000 acres of land, ranking Wyoming seventh in the nation for the number of acres burned.
+Only 540 were recorded in 2021, a relatively low number when compared to other Western states.
+However, those fires burned over 53,000 acres of land, making the risk a significant one to still consider.